Don Webb (diver): Coaching

 During a news conference in March 1974 regarding announcements for the April 1974 Canada Cup diving competition, Webb was asked if he believed the reason that girls dominated Canada's sport scene was because they were more dedicated and able to make sacrifices.
 In response, Webb disagreed, suggesting that girls were instead more able to make greater sacrifices due to a Canadian society that would place greater expectations on boys to complete their schooling and reach financial independence sooner than girls.
 Webb further suggested that "in most Canadian homes, the parents don't get upset if a daughter spends an extra year or so to finish her schooling".
 Webb was also known to be coaching the men's Olympic team in 1976.
 His coaching style was described as "animated and sometimes volatile".
-Webb coached Olympic gold-winning medalist Milena Duchková and arranged her one year visa for her to live in Canada.
+Webb coached Olympic gold-winning medalist Milena Duchková and arranged her one-year visa for her to live in Canada.

 In 1980, he was one of six national team coaches for Dive Canada and praised the federal government in helping Canada reach a healthy position in the world diving scene, with $27,000 provided by Sport Canada to help towards costs.
 Additionally, he worked as coach for the "powerful" Pointe Claire team and in 1984, believed he had "the best group of divers he's ever been involved with".
 By 1990, he was credited as helping to make Canada "a world-ranked power in the sport".
 Webb was coaching David Bedard by 1990, who he described as having had to overcome a fear of diving.

 Personal

 Webb's father, an enthusiastic sports spectator, worked as a railroad worker and Webb himself was the youngest of eight children.
 His brother Gerald was a year younger than him and he married Mary Ann Ray.
 His nephew Jim Lambie was also a diving coach.

-He is a father of two daughters, his eldest, Kelly, born c1962.
+He is a father of two daughters, his elder, Kelly, born c.
+1962.